sapcc/maia/docs/developers-guide.md

 ## Using the Maia API

-The Maia implements the consumer part of the [Prometheus API](https://prometheus.io/docs/querying/api) and adds OpenStack authentication and authorization on top.
-For security reasons, administrative operations of the API have not been added to Maia.
+The Maia implements the consumer part of the Prometheus API (v1) and adds OpenStack authentication and authorization on top.
+For security reasons, administrative operations of the API have not been mirrored in Maia.

+The Maia API supports the following operations on a per-tenant basis:
+* `series`: List available time-series
+* `label-values`: List possible values for labels
+* `query`: Query time-series values delivered by a PromQL-query at a given instant (aka. instant query)
+* `query_range`: Query all time-series values delivered by a PromQL-query within a time-frame (aka. range query)

+Visit the [Prometheus API documentation](https://prometheus.io/docs/querying/api) for an API description.

 ### OpenStack Authentication and Authorization

+#### OpenStack Token Authentication

+Like other OpenStack services, Maia expects a valid and scoped Keystone token in the `X-Auth-Token` header field.

+Please refer to the [OpenStack API Quick-Start Guide](https://developer.openstack.org/api-guide/quick-start/api-quick-start.html) for detailled instructions.

+#### Basic Authentication

 In addition to 'native' OpenStack authentication using Keystone tokens, Maia supports basic authentication in order to support existing clients like Grafana and federated Prometheus.

 The problem with basic authentication is that it lacks a standard way to express OpenStack domain information.
 Also there is no means to express OpenStack authorization scopes.
 Since neither Prometheus nor Grafana support adding custom header fields to the requests to Prometheus and thus Maia, we have to encode both the domain information and the authorization scope into the username.

  For the domain qualification, we could borrow "@" from e-mail.
 So when a user or a project is identified by name, you can add the domain in the form `username@domainname`.

  The authorization scope is separated from the qualified username with a vertical bar "|", splitting the username into a username and scope part: `user|scope`.
 Like with usernames, also the scoped project resp. domain can be denoted by name: `projectname@domainname`.
 To disambiguate scoping by project-id and domain-name, the domain is always prefixed with `@`.

 #### Variants

 This scheme expands into five variants to express username and authorization scope:

 Project scoped user:
 * `user_id|project_id`
 * `username@user_domain_name|project_id`